X-O Manowar joins Valiant's Bloodshot title

 "[Bloodshot #8 is the] perfect place for any fan to jump on board," Hawkins continues.
 "We'll see old friends, new frenemies and we'll even give you some conclusions by the end of the arc!"

+Here's an unlettered two-page spread from Bloodshot #8, along with three uncolored, unlettered pages from #9:

-September 16's Bloodshot #8 is the second part of "The Long Shot" arc, with series writer Tim Seeley and guest artists Marc Laming, Jason Masters, and Pedro Andreo.
-Bloodshot #9 will follow on October 14, with #10 scheduled for November 18.
+September 16's Bloodshot #8 is the second part of "The Long Shot" arc, with series writer Tim Seeley and guest artists Pedro Andreo and Andrew Dalhouseo.
+Artist Marc Laming returns for Bloodshot #9 on October 14, as well as November 18's #10.

 "The plan is to supply readers with something they say they want — a big, apolitical, stakes-filled action comic about a hero who is desperately trying to be better despite knowing what a monster he’s been in the past," Seeley told Newsarama previously about this arc.